Rudr-krishna/Major-Project/README.md

 # ViStocks

 ViStocks is a stock analysis and prediction tool that allows users to view historical stock data and predict future stock prices.
-The application provides an interactive dashboard for visualizing stock information and predicting closing prices using Support Vector Regression (SVR).
+The application provides an interactive dashboard for visualizing stock information and predicting closing prices using the time series model.

 ## Features